millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 <b>But how the stack and the stack pointer works in LAPILU?</b>

-Well as you can see in the architecture diagram, <b> the stack pointer is only N bits long but its purpose is to save a memory address and that could be M bits long and M could be between N and 2N</b> so, how it works?
+Well as you can see in the architecture diagram, <b> the stack pointer is only N bits long but its purpose is to save a memory address and it could be M bits long and M could be between N+1 and 2N</b> so, how it works?

-The answer is easy, the remaining most significant bits are assumed as 1 so for example, considering an 8 bit data bus and an 16 bit address bus, the stack will be in the memory map from 0xFF00 to 0xFFFF or in binary from
+The answer is easy, the remaining most significant bits are assumed to be the decimal value 1 so for example, considering an 8 bit data bus and an 16 bit address bus, the stack will be in the memory map from 0x0100 to 0x01FF or in binary form
 <br>
-1111 1111 1111 1111 0000 0000 0000 0000 to 1111 1111 1111 1111 1111 1111 1111 1111
+from 0000 0000 0000 0001 0000 0000 0000 0000 to 1111 1111 1111 1111 1111 1111 1111 1111
 <br>
+Also, <b>thats why the minimum value of M is N+1 because we need at least one bit more than N to fix the stack to that part of the memory map</b>

-the same rules applies to every other configuration of the buses.
+The same rules applies to every other configuration of the buses.

 ### Step counter